-Finally, keep hostas out of the evening sun, or it may scorch their leaves which is irreversible damage that cannot heal once it happens.
+Finally, to keep your hosta healthy, keep it out of the evening sun, or it may scorch their leaves which is irreversible damage that cannot heal once it happens.
 In addition, the brutally hot sun will kill the roots below ground level.

 How often should I water my hosta pot plants?

 You should be checking on your plants every other day because they require more frequent watering than most garden flowers.
 Watering is an essential part of growing healthy hostas.